-To find out more interesting information about sleep apnea, risk factors, and how sleep apnea can be treated by your local dentist Dr. Feng, continue reading to learn more.
+To find out more information about sleep apnea, risk factors, symptoms of sleep apnea,and how sleep apnea can be treated by your local dentist Dr. Feng, continue reading to learn more.

 Surprisingly, many people suffer from sleep apnea; men are affected more often than women.
-A few signs and symptoms of sleep apnea would include:
+Signs of sleep apnea would include:

 – Loud snoring

 – Episodes where you stop breathing during sleep — which would be reported by another person

 – Grinding (Bruxism) or Clenching of the teeth while sleeping

 Dentists are often the first to diagnose a sleep disorder since the first sign of sleep apnea is oftentimes tooth grinding (also called bruxism).
 While sleeping, if you grind your teeth or tense your jaw muscles, it sends a message to your brain that you need to wake up to breathe.

 Teeth grinding is one oral sign of sleep apnea.
 Other oral signs would include a tongue with scalloped edges, jaw pain, or redness in the throat (caused by snoring a lot, another symptom of sleep apnea).

 While sleeping, the disorder can cause you to gasp for air, waking you up repeatedly, which diminishes your sleep quality and causes fatigue.
 Also, sleep apnea is linked to a higher risk of high blood pressure, heart disease, diabetes, and obesity.